EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 number of sources.

-In an amplification attack, the amplification factor is the ratio between the size of the request and the total size of the response(s) to that request.
+In an amplification attack, the amplification factor is the ratio between the total size of the data sent to the target and the total size of the data sent by the attacker.
+In the attacks decribed in this section, the attacker sends one or more requests, and the target receives one or more requests.
 An amplification attack alone can be denial-of-service attack on a server, but often amplification attacks are combined with the attacker spoofing the source IP address of the targeted victim.
 By requesting as much information as possible from several servers an attacker can multiply the amount of